fernandomantoan/oauth-provider-sample/README.md

 * **/oauth/request_token** - Endpoint where the consumer can get a request token
 * **/oauth/authorize** - This endpoint will allow a consumer to get the user's data, and obtaing an access token
-* **/oauth/confirm_access** - This is the endpoint where the consumer can ask for authorization, usually through a redirect containig the request token, after authorizing the access, the user will be redirected again, to the callback URL
+* **/oauth/confirm_access** - This is the endpoint where the consumer can ask for authorization, usually through a redirect containing the request token, after authorizing the access, the user will be redirected again, to the callback URL
 * **/oauth/access_token** - The access token, which will allow the consumer to obtain user data from the server

 The server will provide a **/user/info** REST service, which will provide the user profile information, that can be retrieved after getting the access token.
 This logic is implemented in the **UserController** class, in the **doGetUserInfo()** method.